shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ## Benefits

-With this approach we redirect traditional PSTN calls over VOIP to us anywhere across the globe.
-Plus since there's no longer a SIM card required to be tethered to a single device, we call make and receiver calls across multiple devices.
+With this approach, we can redirect traditional PSTN calls over VOIP to us anywhere across the globe.
+Plus since there's no longer a SIM card required to be tethered to a single device, we can make and receiver calls across multiple devices.

-This also serves as a mitigation to the ever growing threat of SIM swap attacks both physical, as the SIM card associated with your number is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.
+This also mitigates the ever-growing threat of SIM swap attacks.
+Both physical attacks, as the SIM card associated with your number is no longer required to be always in your phone, and operator social engineering attacks since most VOIP providers have a higher security level than most traditional telecom providers.

-While it's quite cheap to buy a new number when you move to a new location, unlike earlier times, in the post modern era with increasingly higher number of online services treating your phone number as your digital identity and 2FA device, its no longer a simple task.
+While it's quite cheap to buy a new number when you move to a new location, unlike earlier times, in the post-modern era with increasingly higher number of online services treating your phone number as your digital identity and 2FA device, its no longer a simple task.